Levobunolol ophthalmic Side Effects

 Applies to levobunolol ophthalmic: ophthalmic solution

-Check with your doctor immediately if any of the following side effects occur while taking levobunolol ophthalmic:More common
+You should check with your doctor immediately if any of these side effects occur when taking levobunolol ophthalmic:More common

 - Burning or stinging in eye